 No matter whether you are a full-time RVer or a part timer, there are benefits to be had from being an Escapee.
 Membership is $39.95 per year.
 You can also join for a lifetime membership if you are a new member for $850.

-Here is an overview page of their benefits coming straight from the horse's mouth on the Escapee's website.
+Visit the overview page of their benefits coming straight from the horse's mouth on the Escapee's website.

 Author: Kelly Beasley